Customization

 Function for programmatic theme modifications:

-<ThemeProvider themeOverride={(theme) => { // Modify button base classes theme.button.base += ' uppercase tracking-wide'; // Modify defaults theme.button.defaults = { ...theme.button.defaults, semibold: true }; return theme;}}> <App /></ThemeProvider>mergeStrategy
+<ThemeProvider themeOverride={(theme) => { // Modify button base classes theme.button.main.base += ' uppercase tracking-wide';

 Control how nested ThemeProviders combine:

-// Default: 'merge' - child theme merges with parent<ThemeProvider themeDefaults={{ button: { lg: true } }}> <ThemeProvider themeDefaults={{ button: { primary: true } }}> {/* Button gets both lg AND primary */} <Button>Large Primary</Button> </ThemeProvider></ThemeProvider>
+// Default: 'merge' - child theme merges with parent<ThemeProvider themeDefaults={{ button: { main: { lg: true } } }}> <ThemeProvider themeDefaults={{ button: { main: { filled: true } } }}> {/* Button gets both lg AND filled */} <Button>Large Filled</Button> </ThemeProvider></ThemeProvider>

-// 'replace' - child theme replaces parent entirely<ThemeProvider themeDefaults={{ button: { lg: true } }}> <ThemeProvider themeDefaults={{ button: { sm: true } }} mergeStrategy="replace" > {/* Button only gets sm, not lg */} <Button>Small Only</Button> </ThemeProvider></ThemeProvider>Data Attributes
+// 'replace' - child theme replaces parent entirely (resets to defaultTheme + child)<ThemeProvider themeDefaults={{ button: { main: { lg: true } } }}> <ThemeProvider themeDefaults={{ button: { main: { sm: true } } }} mergeStrategy="replace" > {/* Button is small only (parent's lg is ignored) */} <Button>Small Only</Button> </ThemeProvider></ThemeProvider>Data Attributes